-Every musician hears stories about great artists walking into the studio and “nailing” performances in 1 or 2 takes.
+Every musician hears stories about music legends walking into the studio and “nailing” performances in 1 or 2 takes.
 Like how the Beatles recorded their first album in only 8 hours…

 But, as we now all know, there has only ever been one Beatles.
 And the Beatles spent years writing songs and playing 8 hours a night in Hamburg.
 After that much playing, any recording mistakes in the studio would most likely not be due to a lack of technical ability on their instruments.

-After all, most problems that ruin a recording session have very little to do with the studio itself.
+After all, most rookie recording mistakes that ruin a session have very little to do with the studio itself.

-And these problems, that many musicians don’t even know they’re making, can easily be avoided with a little notice and preparation.
+And these problems, ones that many musicians don’t even know they’re making, can easily be avoided with a little notice and preparation.
 The modern recording process has definitely evolved over time.
 But preparation and professionalism never go out of style.

-So, do yourself a favour, and consider the following your “Recording Checklist”.
+So, do yourself a favour, and consider the following your “Recording Mistake Avoidance Checklist”.

-They are more important than you think, and will ensure a much easier, smoother, more productive, and less stressful recording session, so that you can work with confidence, and create the best art possible.
+This checklist will ensure a much easier, smoother, more productive, and less stressful studio recording experience so that you can work with confidence, and create the best art possible.

 Yes, mixing too loudly will actually ruin your mix…

 We all know how great is feels when you get a great sounding track, and you crank it up in the control room.
-It can sound big and exciting.
+It sounds big and exciting.

 A lot of things sound exciting when you blast them through some high-end studio monitors.
 But there are several good reasons to mix at lower volumes.
 The most important reason is to protect your 2 most valuable assets…